aymericpayen/custom-form-validation/README.md

   * spec/models: Contains test to confirm questionnaire's model rules
     * A valid file (/spec/models/dumy_yamls/questionnaire_good.yml) is used to confirm correct validation
     * A invalid file (/spec/models/dumy_yamls/questionnaire_bad.yml) is used to confirm incorrect validation

+Note: Unicite of reference has been delcared to ensure unique localhost:3000/questionnaires/:reference and avoid same reference name throughout the database